themesberg/flowbite-angular/apps/docs/docs/getting-started/ng-primitives/index.md

 We're using `NgPrimitivesDocumentation` to provide accessibility and behavior base so flowbite-angular can be on design part.
 We want to address a special thanks to the maintainer of ng-primitives which has provided a packages called
-<span class="text-primary-500">@ng-primitives/state</span> which provides a clean way to have state
+<span class="text-primary-500">@ng-primitives/state</span> providing a clean way to have state
-management of components.
+management inside components.